learn-compsci/programming-in-C/content/Drafts/Chapter 0.md

 Eventually as you get more and more experience, systems that you use get more and more complicated.
 Debugging is a useful skill that you should hone.
 Trust the process.

+#### Reading Manuals
+We can't teach you all there is to know about everything in programming.
+Also, we can't show you the entire C standard library, let alone other well-known (or even lesser-known) libraries out there.
+Getting used to reading manuals and documentation is how you'll learn to be independent.

+#### IDEs and Tooling

 #### Using LLMs (Why and When Not To)